Our Mission

 We are committed to experiential learning as a way to integrate the learning of the head, the heart, and the hands – so that children can learn to live well, with others and for others.

 We formulated a vision that called upon our school to teach students how to care for themselves, because a balanced and happy life is critical to their future.
-That has led to our focus on student well-being, including a teaching component on physical and emotional health, as well as a speaker series on a number of issues related to how students interact in the world.
+That has led to our focus on student well-being, including a teaching component on physical and emotional health, as well as a speaker series on several issues related to how students interact in the world.
 This focus also led us to a strong outdoor and environmental program within our school.

-We wanted to prepare for a future where knowledge is unstable, so we adopted a curriculum based on inquiry – The international Baccalaureate (IB).
+We wanted to prepare for a future where knowledge is unstable, so we adopted a curriculum based on inquiry – The International Baccalaureate (IB).
 This ensures that our students are among the most knowledgeable in the world, but also that they learn to embrace the complex questions that will shape their lives.
-They learn to think, and to communicate; to research, and to question; to collaborate, and to be independent.
+They learn to think and to communicate; to research and to question; to collaborate and to be independent.